 To begin with, Nairobi is congested and all we have gotten for solutions are quick-fixes, just as quickly withdrawn.
 While the experts ponder viable options, plus being a concerned citizen, here’s my two cents on solving the dilemma.
 By-pass the middleman and focus on the end-user Next, for decades, banks had stubbornly positioned themselves as

 The hawker’s profiling may not be an exact science but neither is yours-you just have a higher chance of hitting the mark than he does.
 The profiling that goes on in traffic is just brutal.
 Watu wa gari kubwa wanauziwa property magazines n ish!
 Sisi wa magari madogo ni ndizi, jumper cables na alphabet charts.

-Anyone interacting with a customer should borrow a leaf from what we commonly refer to as stalls.
-Again and again I tend to see “informal” sellers thriving more in selling than “formal” ones.
+Anyone interacting with a customer should borrow a leaf from what we commonly refer to as roadside sellers.
+Again and again I tend to see informal sellers (street vendors or road side sellers) thriving more in selling than formal ones.
 What is it that I see us learning from them?
-Stall owners Wealthy or poor, indisposed or healthy, African or European, man
+Stall owners Wealthy or poor,

 Seeing as life gives us lemons in the name of incessant traffic, instead of complaining, why not break out the tequila and salt by constructively tapping into hawking?
 Hawking must be the most effective sales distribution system we have in Kenya, if not Africa.
 Yet, its full potential is yet to be tapped.
 If anything,